memgraph/docs/mage/query-modules/cpp/create.md

 #### Input:

-- `input_rel: Any` ➡ relationship, relationship's id or a list of relationships and relationships' ids
+- `input_rel: Any` ➡ relationship, relationship's id or a list of relationships and relationships' ids.
-- `input_key: string` ➡ property key to be added to the relationship(s)
+- `input_key: string` ➡ property key to be added to the relationship(s).
-- `input_value: Any` ➡ corresponding property value to be added to the relationship(s)
+- `input_value: Any` ➡ corresponding property value to be added to the relationship(s).

 #### Output:

-- `relationship: Relationship` ➡ relationship(s) with new property
+- `relationship: Relationship` ➡ relationship(s) with new property.

 #### Usage: